MaxenceRaveau/PDF-GPT/README.md

 ﻿# AI-Enhanced LLM in Marketing Intelligence

+## Functionnality

+This web application enables users to browse through any file and interact with ChatGPT by asking questions based on the contents of that file.
+In this example, I have selected the file 'SalesGuide.pdf,' which serves as a guide for salespeople.
+However, you have the flexibility to replace this PDF with any other file you prefer, such as a 'Database of Leads' or 'Sales Guidance,' to provide valuable assistance to sales professionals in their day-to-day work

 ## Important Files

- - app.py (Our backend)
- - requirements.txt
+-   **app.py:** This file contains our backend code.
+-   **test.py:** This file contains the CI/CD tests for our project.
+-   **requirements.txt:** This file lists all the dependencies required to run the project.
- - Sales_guide.pdf (The Pdf we are using Langchain)
+-   **Sales_guide.pdf:** This is the PDF document we are using for Langchain.
- - .env (Insert your OpenAI Key here)
+-   **.env:** Insert your OpenAI Key here in this file.
- - site-packages (All the libraries for the execution of the backend)
+-   **site-packages:** This folder contains all the libraries necessary for the execution of the backend.
- - backend.zip
- - build folder (inside frontend folder)
- -
+-   **backend.zip:** This is a compressed archive of the backend code.
+-   **build folder:** This folder is located inside the frontend folder and is used to deploy the frontend of our project.

 ## Backend Deployment